mrhteriyaki/rtsp-camera-viewer-libvlc/README.md

 ## Setup
 Configured using a config.ini file.
-Set the required columns for the grid with:
-maxcols=4

 Add video streams using:
 camera=rtsp://1.2.3.4:554/s0

+You can overide the default 3 columns for the grid with:
+maxcols=4

 ## SQL Integration
 Camera feed source can be queried from SQL Server using sqlconfig.ini
 First line is connection string, second the query that should return the feed and rotation value.

-Data Source=192.168.88.3,1433;Initial Catalog=HomeAutomation;Integrated Security=true;TrustServerCertificate=True;
+Data Source=testserver,1433;Initial Catalog=TestDb;Integrated Security=true;TrustServerCertificate=True;
-SELECT rtspfeed,rotatedegrees from tblCameras WHERE displayorder_console IS NOT NULL order by displayorder_console ASC
+SELECT rtspfeed,rotatedegrees from tblCameras ORDER BY displayorder_console ASC